 A Summary of our Trip to India with links to Diary Entries and Photographs

-When we started thinking about possible routes we realised that our dates would coincide with one of the biggest festivals that takes place in India – the Kumbh Mela.
-It had always been on our ‘bucket list’.
-So India it was.
+When we started thinking about possible routes, we realised that our dates would coincide with one of the biggest festivals that takes place in India – the Kumbh Mela.
+It had always been on our ‘bucket list’ so India it was.
 We’ve written a few posts but if you missed them here is a summary of our route with links to the relevant diary entries and photographs.

 From Delhi, we caught the train to Mathura.
 Only a couple of hours from Delhi but a long way from the chaos and pollution of India’s capital.
 Mathura, on the banks of the Yamuna River, turned out to be a great town for exploring on foot – along the riverside ghats and the twisting alleyways of the town itself.
-Revered for being the birthplace of the Hindu god Lord Krishna Mathura is a good place to develop a newfound respect for Hare Krishnas.
+Revered for being the birthplace of the Hindu god Lord Krishna, Mathura is a good place to develop a newfound respect for Hare Krishnas.
 And take a boat trip on the Yamuna River …

 From Mathura we took the train to Gwalior – the town itself is not much to look at but the fort that rises above it is spectacular.

-Man Singh Palace at Gwalior Fort
+Man Singh Palace, Gwalior Fort

 From Gwalior, it was a short train journey to Jhansi followed by an auto-rickshaw ride to Orchha, a stunning off-the-beaten-track destination which really is very accessible.
-More village-with-an-ancient-fort than town Orchha is perfect for exploring on foot.
+More village-with-an-ancient-fort than town, Orchha is perfect for exploring on foot.
 A riverside setting, intact fort, vibrant temple, cobbled streets and friendly locals – we loved Orchha!
 We didn’t write a long blog post about it as we hope the photographs can do a better job so check out our photo essay of Orchha and let us know.

-A sacred spot for Hindu’s, Varanasi was particularly busy with pilgrims who were combining it a visit with the Kumbh Mela.
+A sacred spot for Hindus, Varanasi was particularly busy with pilgrims who were combining it with a visit to the Kumbh Mela.
 The Kashi Vishwanath Temple is dedicated to Lord Shiva and the time of our visit coincided with a particularly auspicious time to visit the temple.
-When we arrived at the temple we found queues of Indians from all over the country waiting to get in and we walked away from the temple to join the end of the line.
+When we arrived at the temple, we found queues of Indians from all over the country waiting to get in and we walked away from the temple to join the end of the line.
 We kept walking … Eventually, we asked someone how long they had been waiting.
 “Four hours” came the reply.
 Most reckoned their wait would be 6 to 8 hours!
 That was our minds made up.
-We didn’t queue that long to get into Venkateswara temple near Tirupati.
-So instead we spend a couple of hours wandering up and down the queue talking to people and taking photographs.
+We didn’t want to queue that long to get into Venkateswara temple near Tirupati so, instead, we spent a couple of hours wandering up and down the queue talking to people and taking photographs.
 Everyone was in good spirits and keen to talk and pose for pictures despite the long wait ahead of them.
-Volunteers from the temple were handing out water and chai (sweet, milky, cardamom-infused India tea) and snacks to keep everyone fed and hydrated.
+Volunteers from the temple were handing out water and chai (sweet milky cardamom-infused Indian tea) and snacks to keep everyone fed and hydrated.

 Varanasi’s ‘main attraction’ is its riverside ghats.
 Located on the sacred Ganges River, as with many cities in India, Varanasi has a few other names: Benares, Banaras and Kashi.
 Alongside the river run the ‘ghats’.
 A ghat is defined as “a broad flight of steps leading down to a body of water, particularly a holy river, used especially by bathers”.
 The area between the ghats and the town is a maze of narrow streets wide enough to fit a couple of pedestrians walking comfortably side by side.